sachinrawat6264384464/python-Advance-projects/README.md

 valid_move() function – Ensures a move is valid and prevents overwriting.
 Loop for turns – Alternates between Player X and Player O.
 Win/Draw condition handling – Stops the game if someone wins or if it's a draw.

+# 9. TOO DO LIST SYSTEM
+# Working of the To-Do List Using MySQL Database
+This is a task management system where users can create, add, update, delete, and view tasks.
+The system uses a MySQL database to store and manage tasks efficiently.

+How the System Works
+Database Connection – Connects to a MySQL database (library_system) using the mysql.connector module.
+Table Creation (Optional) – Creates a table task_info (if uncommented) with t_name (task name) and t_status (task status).
+Menu-Based System – Uses a while loop to display options:
+Create Tasks (1) – Users can create and add multiple tasks at once.
+Add New Tasks (2) – Allows adding more tasks to the list.
+Update Tasks (3) – Users can rename an existing task.
+Delete Tasks (4) – Removes tasks from the list.
+Show Tasks (5) – Displays all tasks stored in the system.
+Exit System (6) – Stops the program and closes the database connection.
+Loop & Input Handling – Ensures users provide valid inputs for task operations.
+Task Storage – Uses a list (task_list) to temporarily store tasks before interacting with the database.
+What’s Used in the System?
+1. Modules:
+mysql.connector – To connect and interact with MySQL. mydb.cursor() – Executes SQL queries.
+mydb.commit() – Saves changes in the database.
+2. SQL Queries (Commented in Code):
+CREATE TABLE task_info (t_name VARCHAR(20), t_status VARCHAR(20)); – Creates the table.
+(Queries for inserting, updating, deleting, and fetching tasks can be added for full MySQL integration.)
+3. Features & Logic:
+task_list[] (Python List) – Temporarily stores tasks for quick access. while True (Looping Mechanism) – Ensures the menu runs continuously. if-elif Conditions – Checks user commands and executes appropriate actions. count Variable – Keeps track of the number of tasks. enumerate() – Used for searching and updating task names.